List of Australia One Day International cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players

 The youngest player to play in an ODI match is claimed to be Hasan Raza at the age of 14 years and 233 days.
 Making his debut for Pakistan against Zimbabwe on 30 October 1996, there is some doubt as to the validity of Raza's age at the time.
 The youngest Australian to play ODI cricket was Pat Cummins who at the age of 18 years and 164 days debuted in the first ODI of the series against South Africa in October 2011 eclipsing the record that Josh Hazlewood had set against England 16 months earlier.

 Oldest players on debut

 At 47 years and 240 days, Nolan Clarke, playing for the Netherlands in 1996 Cricket World Cup, is the oldest player to make his debut in ODI cricket.
 World Series Cricket resulted in Bob Simpson coming out of retirement to lead Australia on a tour of the West Indies in 1978.
 The first ODI match was played prior to the Test series where he made his debut in the format aged 42 years and 19 days, the oldest Australian to do so.